Rick Mirer: Professional career

 Mirer was selected with the second overall pick in the 1993 NFL Draft by the Seattle Seahawks.
 He signed a five-year, $15 million contract.
 In his rookie year under head coach Tom Flores, he set NFL rookie records for attempts, completions, and yards.
 In 1993, Mirer became only the third rookie quarterback since 1970 to start all of his team's games.
 He finished his rookie season fifth in the AFC with 274 completions and 2833 yards.
 These rookie records were later broken by Andrew Luck in 2012.
 He finished second for Offensive Rookie of the Year behind his former Notre Dame teammate Jerome Bettis.

-On February 18, 1997, Mirer was traded with a fourth round pick in the 1997 NFL draft to the Chicago Bears for their first round draft pick, later packaged in a trade to the Atlanta Falcons to move up to 3rd overall that year to select Shawn Springs.
+On February 18, 1997, Mirer was traded with a fourth-round pick in the 1997 NFL draft to the Chicago Bears for their first-round draft pick, later packaged in a trade to the Atlanta Falcons to move up to 3rd overall that year to select Shawn Springs.
 Mirer signed a three-year, $11.4 million contract with the Bears, but played only seven games with three starts in the 1997 season.

 Mirer requested to be released by the Bears in the beginning of the 1998 season and signed with the Green Bay Packers.
 Mirer never played a down for Green Bay, which was led by Brett Favre, and was later traded to the New York Jets in 1999 where he replaced an injured Vinny Testaverde as the Jets starter.
 In 2000, he was signed by the San Francisco 49ers to compete with Jeff Garcia.
 In 2002, Mirer became the a backup for the Oakland Raiders and became the starter for part of 2003.
 In 2004.
 Mirer was signed by the Detroit Lions, but saw no playing time.
 Mirer had a 63.5 passer rating, 11,969 passing yards, and 50 touchdown passes before he retired in 2004.
 Although playing for several teams that did make the playoffs during his career, Mirer never played a single down in the postseason.
+Mirer posted a 24–44 record as regular season starter in 12 seasons in the NFL.
+He has career single game highs of 287 yards passing and three touchdowns.